binder-examples/requirements/README.md

 explicit as possible in defining the packages that you need.
 This includes specifying explict versions wherever possible.

-In this example we include the library `seaborn`, and our notebook uses it to plot a figure.
+In this example we include the library `seaborn` which will be installed in the environment, and our notebook uses it to plot a figure.